 Boynton Cab Company v.
 Neubeck (1941), 237 Wis.
 249, 296 NW 636 is a Wisconsin Supreme Court decision which defined at-will employee misconduct.
 Parts of it are still cited to this day by unemployment administrative hearing officers reaching their conclusions about the fact laid before them during the first unemployment hearing.

 The the Boynton Cab vs. Neubeck decision makes good sense to me.
-And it is why I know from experience, many of you have been fired for something other than work related misconduct.
+And it is what I used while I worked to gauge an argument to prove misconduct, or the possibility of a rebuttal that an individual was fired for something other than work related misconduct.

 However, an effective appeal argument to rebut guilt of misconduct isn't made by defending actions called misconduct by an employer, but by using that burden to argue why the actions an employer claims to be misconduct, literally do not rise to standard of law required for an employer to meet it's burden, possibly by using just one descriptive word, found in the definition below.

 Boynton Cab Company v.
 Neubeck (1941), 237 Wis.
 249, 296 NW 636